MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 ### Solution accelerators

 Solution Accelerators are open-source projects on GitHub.
-They are repositories of resources and information that simplify and accelerate how problems are solved through the implementation of technology.
+They're repositories of resources and information that simplify and accelerate how problems are solved through the implementation of technology.

 For more information, see [Solution Accelerators](architectures/solution-accelerators.md).